 To his family and neighbors, Richard Kuklinski was the all-American man.
 To the mafia and his victims, he was the "devil himself" known as the Iceman killer.

 “Assassin?
-It sounds so exotic,” said Richard Kuklinski with a hint of amusement and a small smile.
+It sounds so exotic,” the hitman replied with a hint of amusement and a small smile.
 Then his face turned serious.
 “I was just a murderer.”

-A young misanthrope turned into a giant of a man.
-Richard Kuklinski grew to be 6 ft.
-5 in. tall and weighed around 300 pounds.
+The young misanthrope turned into a giant of a man, growing to be six feet, five inches tall and weighing almost 300 pounds.

 Kuklinski’s reputation eventually spread to the elite of the organized crime world, particularly the notorious DeCavalcante family, who hired him for his first major gang killing.

-Kuklinski continued to carry out assignments for DeMeo and the Gambinos.
-Kuklinski’s willingness to murder anyone without hesitation made even members of the mafia refer to him as the “devil himself.”
+Kuklinski continued to carry out assignments for DeMeo and the Gambinos, and his willingness to murder without hesitation disturbed even his criminal colleagues, who began to refer to him as the “devil himself.”

-And for a quantified psychopath, Richard Kuklinski had random recollections of specific moments.
-In one case, after he was caught, he spoke of a man he was about to kill who was begging and praying.
-Kuklinski told the man he could have 30 minutes to pray to God to see if God could come and change the circumstances.
+On one occasion, Richard Kuklinski recalled preparing to kill a man who was begging and praying for his life.
+Kuklinski told the man he could have 30 minutes to pray to God to see if God would come and intervene.

 “But God never showed up and he never changed the circumstances and that was that.
 It wasn’t too nice.
 That’s one thing, I shouldn’t have done that one.
 I shouldn’t have done it that way,” Kuklinski said.

-By the 1980s, after 25 years of working as a hitman for the mafia, Kuklinski started his own crime ring.
-This was when a trail of mistakes leading to his arrest began.
+But in the 1980s, after 25 years of working as a hitman for the mafia, Kuklinski started his own crime ring — and he began to make mistakes.

-The biggest mistake that led to his undoing was Phil Solimene, a local Mafia man and the closest thing Kuklinski had to a friend.
-Solimene helped in a sting operation, during which he recorded a conversation with Kuklinski about a conspiracy to kill.
+His undoing was Phil Solimene, a local Mafia man and the closest thing Kuklinski had to a friend.
+Solimene helped the ATF in a sting operation and presented ATF agent Dominick Polifrone to Kuklinski as a prospective client.

-The manhunt operation that began in 1985 concluded in 1986, on that day when the unmarked cars surrounded Richard and Barbara Kuklinski.
+One day in 1986, unmarked cars surrounded Richard and Barbara Kuklinski on their way to breakfast.
 The cops pointed guns at their heads.
-The couple was on their way to breakfast.
-Pat Kane, the lead investigator, approached Barbra in the midst of her confusion over what was happening and said plainly, “He’s a murderer.”
+Pat Kane, the lead investigator, approached a distraught Barbara in the midst of her confusion and said plainly, “He’s a murderer.”

 He was charged with five murders the following day and in 1988 was found guilty of four of them.
 He was later convicted of two more and given consecutive life sentences.

-Pat Kane believed he killed as many as 300 men saying, “He killed who he wanted, whenever he wanted.”
+Detective Pat Kane believed he killed as many as 300 men, saying, “He killed who he wanted, whenever he wanted.”

 He participated in two documentaries about his life and spoke candidly about the things he did and why.
 He claimed to have killed the notoriously corrupt Jimmy Hoffa, for which he was paid $40,000.

-However, on her way out, Barbara signed a Do Not Resuscitate form.
+But on her way out, Barbara signed a Do-Not-Resuscitate form.
 A week before he died, they called her to see if she had changed her mind.
 She hadn’t.